InfiniteRain/react-native-mecab/README.md

 ### IPADic React Hook

-This module provides a React hook which makes the usage relatively simple.
+This module provides a React hook which makes the usage of MeCab relatively simple.
 It could be imported as shown below:

 ```tsx
 import { useMeCabIpaDic } from 'react-native-mecab';